strblr/pegase/README.md

 **A token parser wraps around a `Parser` and performs pre-skipping before invoking it.
 Skipping is then disabled inside.**

-Essentially, the token parser avoids the need for explicit whitespaces in the grammar *and* for an external tokenizer by allowing you to treat any arbitrary parsing expression *as if* it were a terminal.
+Essentially, the token parser avoids the need for explicit whitespaces in the grammar *and* for an external tokenizer by allowing you to treat any arbitrary peg expression *as if* it were a terminal.
 Let's try it out and see that it works as expected:

 ```js
 const intList = peg`